NATIONAL WITHOUT A SCALPEL DAY

 The Interventional Initiative just completed the pilot episode of the documentary series Without a Scalpel, to be aired on a national network in 2016.
 Without a Scalpel features real patient stories and their doctors who treat them with life-changing MIIP.

-HOW TO OBSERVE
+HOW TO OBSERVE WITHOUT A SCALPEL DAY

 Take some time to learn more about MIIP and share this valuable, life-saving information with someone you love.
 Post on social media using #WithoutAScalpelDay.

 The Interventional Initiative submitted National Without a Scalpel Day in 2015.
 If you or someone you know could benefit from MIIP, visit www.theii.org or follow on Twitter @interventional2.

 The Registrar at National Day Calendar® proclaimed the day to be observed on January 16th, annually

 January 16th Celebrated (and Not So Celebrated) History

 President Chester Arthur signed the Pendleton Civil Service Reform Act, creating the U.S. civil service system.
 The act established a merit basis for federal jobs and promotions and made it illegal to fire or demote government employees for political reasons.

 The states ratify the 18th Amendment to the United States Constitution.
 A year later, the amendment goes into effect on January 17th.
 It prohibited “manufacture, sale, or transportation of intoxicating liquors…” In between, Congress passed the Volstead Act providing the means to enforce the 18th Amendment.
 The “noble experiment” ended on December 5, 1933, when the states ratified the 21st Amendment, repealing Prohibition.